beaverbuilder/documentation/docs/bb-theme/customizer-settings/header.md

 If you select **Social icons**, [configure the icons](/bb-theme/customizer-settings/general.md/#social-links) at **Customize > General > Social links**.

 If you enable just one column, the content is centered.
-If you enable two columns, the left column is left-justified and the right column is right- justified at larger screen sizes.
+If you enable two columns, the left column is left-justified and the right column is right-justified at larger screen sizes.
 As the screen is sized smaller, the two columns become stacked and centered.

 The maximum width of the content is controlled by the [Content width setting](/bb-theme/customizer-settings/general.md/#content-width) in **Customize > General > Layout**.